 While it may be tempting to purchase top-of-the-range TVs for each guest bedroom, or an all-singing-all-dancing coffee machine for the breakfast room, it’s important to remember that these are by no means urgent purchases that need to be made while your B&B is in its infancy.
 Instead, we suggest concentrating on the essentials first and leaving luxuries until later on.

 Prioritising saving is well worth your while, even before you launch the business.
 By putting funds aside, you’re safeguarding yourself in case of an emergency or a particularly slow month.
 After all, you never know when you might need that extra little bit of money to keep you afloat.

 Once the bookings come flooding in, you might start to feel overwhelmed trying to stay on top of them all.
-We’d recommend taking a look at our award-winning B&B booking software and stay on top of those bookings!
+We’d recommend taking a look at our bed and breakfast booking system and stay on top of those bookings!